RasaHQ/rasa/docs/migrating.rst

 api app exports generate multiple files rather than just one.
 Put them all in a directory (see ``data/examples/api`` in the repo) and pass that path to the trainer.

+Note: Since October 4, 2017, api.ai has added `Multi-language Agents <https://api.ai/docs/multi-language>`_, in which
+app exports now has an additional separate file per language.
+As such, please consider exporting your current api.ai data to the new format.

 Emulation